Tuzki2333/CSCI596-Final-Project/README.md

 - In this project, I implemented the Lagrangian-dual-based algorithm to solve large-scale knapsack problems, which has an advantage in terms of both running time and solution quality.
 - I parallelize the Lagrangian-dual-based algorithm using MPI.
 Results show that the parallelization can effectively reduce the running time.
-- I also solve the extensions of the knapsack problem, including MCKPs and MDKPs.
+- I also solve an extension of the knapsack problem, the Multiple-Choice Knapsack Problem (MCKP).

 For this project, some possible future works include: